Planned obsolescence: Contrived durability

 Contrived durability is a strategy of shortening the product lifetime before it is released onto the market, by designing it to deteriorate quickly.
 The design of all personal-use products includes an expected average lifetime permeating all stages of development.
 Thus, it must be decided early in the design of a complex product how long it should last so that each component can be made to those specifications.
-Since all matter is subject to entropy, it is impossible for anything to last forever: all products will ultimately break down, no matter what steps are taken.
+Due to natural degradation, most products will ultimately break down, no matter what steps are taken.
 Limited lifespan is only a sign of planned obsolescence if the limit is made artificially short.

 The strategy of contrived durability is generally not prohibited by law, and manufacturers are free to set the durability level of their products.
 While often considered planned obsolescence, it is often argued as its own field of anti-customer practices.

 A possible method of limiting a product's durability is to use inferior materials in critical areas, or suboptimal component layouts which cause excessive wear.
 Using soft metal in screws and cheap plastic instead of metal in stress-bearing components will increase the speed at which a product will become inoperable through normal usage and make it prone to breakage from even minor forms of abnormal usage.
 For example, small, brittle plastic gears in toys are extremely prone to damage if the toy is played with roughly, which can easily destroy key functions of the toy and force the purchase of a replacement.
 The short life expectancy of smartphones and other handheld electronics is a result of constant usage, fragile batteries, and the ability to easily damage them.

+Screens

+Samsung AMOLED displays used in mobile phones have suboptimal ribbon cables that deteriorate over time, resulting in the screen turning completely white.
+Another point of failure is the degraded TFT layer which causes green or purple lines to appear on the display.
+Both issues can be triggered by a software update.
+They render the device unusable, requiring the user to repair or replace the display or to upgrade to a new device sooner than they had needed to.
+These issues are well known to the public thanks to Samsung's own Galaxy S20 series of mobile phones.